Aero-ComSci/Bell-Ringer----220/README.md

 I I, numbers shine on the screen
 O O, data flows like a stream
 I O, binary code in the team
-I I, digits rule the machine
+0 I, digits rule the machine